May 18, 2017

 Where to Buy Sushi Grade Fish

 • At your local fish market.
 Many fish markets offer selections of fresh fish like tuna or salmon that can be used for spicy tuna crispy rice.
-Ask your fishmonger for more advice!
+Then, ask your fishmonger for more advice!
 They are a great resource.

 • At a Japanese market.
 Many markets sell pre-packaged cuts of sushi-grade tuna in the refrigerated section.
 This keeps it easy for use in this recipe!

 • Buy online.
-If you don’t have a place to buy fresh high-quality fish locally, I recommend ordering online.
+So, if you don’t have a place to buy fresh high-quality fish locally, I recommend ordering online.
 There are plenty of places where you can get fish shipped quickly – I particularly like Honolulu Fish Co. also available on Goldbelly.

 closeup shot of thinly sliced yellowtail hamachi sashimi recipe